matthewnewell/matthewnewell.github.io/README.md

 # Matthew Newell
 ## Engineer · Builder · Program Manager | AI for the Real World

-In Mozart's time, society could afford only a few composers — the craft was simply too expensive to democratize.
-Then came MIDI, then DAWs, and suddenly anyone could compose.
-AI is that shift, times a million.
+In Mozart's time, a single masterpiece required a composer, an orchestra, a concert hall, a patron, and years of rehearsal.
+AI collapses all of that into one person with an idea.

-I believe AI is the great democratizer.
-My work is about finding the legacy workflows that burn time and money, and replacing them with something that moves at the speed of thought.
-Not AI for its own sake — AI that makes people 10x more capable than they were yesterday.
+AI is the great democratizer — and the people who deserve it most are the ones actually making things.

 I build **Semi-Disposable Software**: lean, purposeful tools designed to solve a real problem and get out of the way.
 Skeptical of enterprise theater.